What to Do While You Wait (An Advent Meditation)

-As an Enneagram One who values autonomy, I strive to retain the ability to do something about my situation, to have control over how my life turns out.
+One of the hallmarks of my personality is that I strive to retain the ability to do something about my situation, to have control over how my life turns out.
 I don’t like depending on others or waiting for circumstances beyond my influence to change.
 This makes waiting one of my least favorite things to do in life.
+When there’s no clear action I can take to change my situation for the better, I feel “stuck.”

 1. Assume I have made some kind of mistake that has led to this difficulty, and therefore